 That way, someone gets the same great experience on their smartphone, and they don’t have to bother zooming in and out.

-Mobile first isn’t just about making your customers happy.
+Mobile-first isn’t just about making your customers happy.
 It’s also about making Google happy.

-Since Google rolled out their Mobile-First Index, prioritizing good mobile design is now officially a prerequisite to good SEO performance.
+Since Google rolled out its Mobile-First Index, prioritizing good mobile design is now officially a prerequisite to good SEO performance.
 And now that mobile web traffic has officially surpassed desktop, you no longer have any excuse.

 The good news for web designers is that mobile web design has grown into itself.
-It’s no longer awkward and clunky–you can now provide users a clean, intuitive experience while still communicating all the necessary information.
+It’s no longer awkward and clunky–you can now provide users with a clean, intuitive experience while still communicating all the necessary information.